Herman's Hermits: Legal disputes over "Herman's Hermits" name

+While Noone maintains a relationship with most of the original band members, he has acknowledged a strained dynamic with drummer Barry Whitwam over the ownership of the group's name.
+Noone noted that other band members shared this frustration after Whitwam assumed control of the Herman's Hermits trademark, which Noone believes should have been a collective asset.
+Despite this, Noone remains in contact with rhythm guitarist Keith Hopwood, with whom he continues to manage the band's business affairs, including recording contracts and publishing rights.

 One such case in 2009 had the band sued by Peter Noone when advertisements for their tour in the US had "Herman's Hermits" in large text, with "starring/featuring Barry Whitwam" in small text underneath, which would not have been noticed by people looking at the advertisement, possibly misleading them into thinking that they were seeing an ad for Noone.
-A lawsuit unravelled, and Whitwam ultimately decided to stop touring in the United States with his band:
+A lawsuit unraveled, and Whitwam ultimately decided to stop touring in the United States with his band:

 In 2009, our last tour of America we did, we agreed in 2003 that if I would tour America that I was Herman's Hermits Starring Barry Whitwam and when Peter went out it would be Herman's Hermits Starring Peter Noone.
 In 2009, the promoters, the buyers, didn't read the rider properly, got it wrong and said Herman's Hermits.
 Then in small letters, Featuring or With Barry Whitwam.
 The promoters got it wrong.
-Peter got wired up and we went to battle, litigation and all that stuff.
-It could've been settled with a phone call because my agents and promoters were in the wrong because they didn't read the rider properly.
-Anyway, we agreed to go out as Herman's Hermits Starring Barry Whitwam and he agreed to go out as Herman's Hermits Starring Peter Noone.
-In 2009, it went pear-shaped and I decided it's not worth the hassle going out in America because every time you got booked, you got booked wrong, not the way it should have been.
+Peter got wired up and we went to battle, litigation and all that stuff. [...]
+I decided it's not worth the hassle going out in America because every time you got booked, you got booked wrong, not the way it should have been.
 So 2009 was the last tour of America for me.